February 18 - 24, 2024

 Wilderness Medicine CME

-Required Skill Level for Guided Ski Days
+Required Skill Level for Upgrade to Guided Skiing/riding

-Riders must be able to confidently descend the mountain in all conditions.
+Riders must be able to confidently descend the mountain and make rhythmic turns in all conditions.
 Mountains in Japan specialize in tree skiing and that is where we spend most of our time.
 Some of the trees would be described as "tight", so its necessary that guests are able to descend through tight trees in powdery conditions.

 In general, we expect guests to be fairly proficient in off piste terrain - you don't necessarily need to have the best form or style, but need to be capable of making your way down safely before you come.